Philadelphia with Kids

 At Penn's Landing kids can climb in the bunks used in steerage or hop in a scull and row along the Schuylkill at the Independence Seaport Museum.
 Next take the RiverLink Ferry across the river to the Camden Waterfront to explore the Adventure Aquarium.
 The Shark Realm, an enormous tank filled with sharks, stingrays, and sawfish, is the central attraction here.
 The Camden Children's Garden is an interactive horticultural garden with exhibits that allow you to taste, smell, and touch different elements.

 There are plenty of great snacks to pick up for days on-the-go at the Reading Terminal Market.
-Kids will like watching the workers at Fisher's Soft Pretzels wind the dough into pretzel shapes.
-They can also feed pennies to Philbert, the bronze pig at the market's center (the money goes to feed the hungry).
+Kids will like watching the workers at Miller's Twist wind the dough into pretzel shapes.
+They can also feed pennies to Philbert, the bronze pig at the market's center (the money goes to local charities).
 For a sit-down meal option, the City Tavern is a great way into history, and it has a good kids' menu.
-If you're in the mood for a ball game, Citizen's Bank Park, home to the world-champion Phillies, is one of the most kid-friendly major-league ball parks.
-The Phanatic Fun Zone is a huge play area, and kids enjoy dollar dogs and sodas all game long.
+If you're in the mood for a ball game, Citizens Bank Park, home to Major League Baseball's Phillies, is one of the most kid-friendly major-league ball parks, with features like the Phanatic Phun Zone play area.